 Body parts not being imaged may be covered with a lead apron (shield) so they aren’t exposed to the X-rays.

 The technologist will ask you to hold still in a certain position for a few moments while the X-ray exposure is made.

 Some spinal X-ray studies may need several different positions.
-Unless the technologist tells you otherwise, it is very important to stay completely still while the exposure is made.
+Unless the technologist tells you otherwise, it's very important to stay completely still while the exposure is made.
 Any movement may distort the image.
 You may even need another study done to get a clear image of the body part in question.
 You may be asked to breathe in and out during a thoracic spine X-ray.

 The X-ray beam will be focused on the area to be photographed.